 Hello!
 I’m Daniel Dia 👋

-Welcome to my personal corner of the web.
+Welcome to my personal corner of the web :)

 I’m a second-year Computer & Communications Engineering (CCE) and Mathematics dual-degree student at the American University of Beirut (AUB).

 Broadly speaking, I am interested in algorithmic number theory, applied cryptography, communication systems, systems programming, and formal methods!
 What is especially fascinating to me is the practical application of theoretical constructions to solving real-world problems that arise in software development, compliance engineering, and cybersecurity.
-In particular, my research interests include:

 • Formal verification of cryptographic, distributed, and fault-tolerant protocols